sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/equatorial-bulge/README.md

 ![equator](img/equator7.png "new equator")
 ![equator](img/equator8.png "new equator")

 Note that there are now huge swaths of land on the equator - Eurasia, the Arctic, the full length of South America, Antarctica, Australia, and the shallow area around Indonesia.
 In fact, the only significant stretches of ocean are a slice of the Atlantic between North and South America and slices of the Pacific around Antarctica.
+This is in stark contrast to now, where the equator only runs through the top of South America, South Africa, and Indonesia, and a huge swath of the Pacific lies on the equator.

 ## Zones of increasing and decreasing latitude